orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 ### Home page improvements

 The [Home page](form-runner/feature/home-page.md) now supports completely deleting a published form definition.
-Until now, you could mark a form definition as unavailabe, but not delete it completely.
+Until now, you could mark a form definition as unavailable, but not delete it completely.

 *NOTE: For [auditing](/form-runner/persistence/auditing.md) purposes, deleted form definitions are still present in the database unless explicitly removed there.*

 You can configure an [explicit timezone](/configuration/properties/form-runner.md#timezone) for creation and last modification timestamps.

+The [Home page](form-runner/feature/home-page.md) now lists published form definitions by application name, form name, and (which is new), by version number.
+This allows all operations to work on a specific form definition version.

 ### Summary page improvements